dphongn/pepura-task-manager/README.md

 **Demo video link (≤ 2 minutes):**
 📌### c.
 Unique Features (What's special about this app?)

+**🎨 Beauty Clock Timer Integration**
+- **Circular Countdown Animation:** Stunning SVG-based countdown ring that smoothly animates as time progresses, providing visual feedback for task completion
+- **Real-Time Visual States:** Dynamic color transitions (green for running, orange for paused, red for overtime) with subtle pulse and glow effects
+- **Always-Visible Timer:** Persistent timer display in the task list that stays accessible while managing other tasks
+- **Smart Timer Context:** Deep integration with task management - starting any task automatically opens and syncs the timer with that task's estimated time
+- **Smooth State Transitions:** Professional animations for timer state changes without any jarring flashes or scaling issues

 **🧠 Procrastination-Aware Intelligence**
 - **Reality vs. Expectation Tracking:** The app learns your actual completion patterns vs. your initial estimates, helping you plan more realistically for future tasks
 - **Time Tracking Analytics:** Visual charts showing when you're most productive and how long different types of tasks actually take